JohnPaulCAcosta/Battlers-Game-Project/README.md

 # Battlers-Game-Project
-This project takes inspiration from Pokemon to create a battler simulator in order to practice using C++ concepts:
+This project takes inspiration from Pokemon to create a battler simulator to practice using C++ concepts, i.e.:
  * batch processing functions
  * dynamic memory
  * pointers